shanebersiek/iOSI-precourse-onboarding/week-01/labs/single-view-lab/README.md

 > ***Note:*** _This can be a pair programming activity or done independently._

 #### What we are doing
 In this lab, we will be recreating the basic Instagram look.
-You will practice importing images into XCode, adding UI Views to your App, and styling them to spec.
+You will practice importing images into Xcode, adding UI Views to your App, and styling them to spec.

 #### Why we are doing it.